 central congenital hypothyroidism

-CH caused by deficient secretion of thyroid-stimulating hormone (TSH) by the pituitary gland, which may be due to a pituitary (ie, secondary CH) or hypothalamic (ie, tertiary CH) abnormality
+congenital hypothyroidism caused by deficient secretion of thyroid-stimulating hormone by the pituitary gland, which may be due to a pituitary (ie, secondary congenital hypothyroidism) or hypothalamic (ie, tertiary congenital hypothyroidism) abnormality

 Project: NBS10

-NOTE: Central CH does not include secretion of a nonfunctioning TSH molecule, which clinically resembles primary CH.
+NOTE: Central congenital hypothyroidism does not include secretion of a nonfunctioning thyroid-stimulating hormone molecule, which clinically resembles primary congenital hypothyroidism.

 clinical sensitivity